PyRepair/maniple/training-data/test-LLM-facts-summary/pandas/86/bug_report_1.md

-Useful Facts:
+Useful facts:

-1. The error message "pivot() missing 1 required argument: 'columns'" is being raised when calling df.pivot with columns=None.
+1. The error message being raised is confusing and leads to a KeyError, rather than explicitly stating that 'columns' is a required argument for the pivot function.
-2. The expected behavior is that columns should not be optional, and an error message indicating this should be raised.
+2. The pivot function has the option for 'index' and 'values' to be optional, but 'columns' is not optional according to the docstring.
-3. The docstring for pivot indicates that index and values can be optional, but columns is not.
+3. The failing test case is specifically checking for the error message when 'columns' is not provided to the pivot function, and it expects a TypeError with a specific message to be raised.